olilan1/pf2e-creature-sounds/README.md

 found, or if you want to choose a different set, you can pick the sounds used with a selector, and you can even create your own sound sets by uploading sound files.

+## How to use

+For the majority of creatures, appropriate sounds will be added automatically.
+Just attack with a creature normally, and you'll hear its attack sound.
+When it takes damage, you'll hear another sound, and another will play if it dies.
+If there's no automatched sound set, or you'd like to choose your own, you can do that in the Sound Select Dialog (see below).

 ## Previewing or choosing sound sets

 Click on Sounds in the header bar of a character sheet (NPC or Player) to open the sound select